 THEATRE ON THE FLY

-Its design was inspired by the machinery of a flytower: a theatrical device used for the hoisting and lowering of objects and scenery onto a theatre’s stage during a performance.
-Theatre on the Fly exposed these intricate and dramatic mechanisms, which are normally hidden from view, transforming the whole building into an experimental, theatrical spectacle that played an active role in each performance.
+Neither an indoor nor an outdoor theatre, Theatre on the Fly provided a space capable of both intimate performances and wide dramatic productions that extended into the surrounding parkland.
+The design of the theatre was inspired by the machinery of the flytower, a theatrical device used for the hoisting and lowering of objects and scenery onto a theatre’s stage during a performance.
+Theatre on the Fly exposed these mechanisms which are normally hidden from view, giving the building an active role in each performance.

-Built by volunteers ranging in age from 16 to 68, the design used simple processes and economic materials to maximize the involvement of the theatre’s many supporters and create a generosity of space unusual for its limited budget.
+Throughout the development process Assemble worked with Chichester’s Youth Theatre in a series of three weekend workshops which explored theatrical spaces around the world.
+Built by a group of volunteers whose ages ranged from 16 to 68, the design used accessible processes and economic materials to maximise the involvement of the theatre’s many supporters and create a generous space within a tight budget.